 Self-discipline is one of the most important keys to success.
 Without self-discipline, nothing that you ever learned will work.
 No matter how many books you read or how many seminars and workshops you attended, if you don’t have the self-discipline to follow through your plan and act on it, nothing will ever come true to you.
-This is why you need to learn how to discipline yourself in order to accomplish better results and greater success in life.
+This is why you need to learn how to discipline yourself in order to achieve better results and accomplish greater success in life.

 Why do you think Kobe Bryant became a basketball superstar?
 Was he lucky?
 Well, maybe.
 Was he in the right place and at the right time?
 Perhaps.

 But what I can tell you is that being lucky and being in the right place and at the right time may still not be enough, you need to be the right person to make it all work.